 5.1.4.6.2.1 Architecture

+5.1.4.6.2.1.1 General

 This solution describes how a security anchor could fit into the NextGen architecture, which allows separation of authentication role of the CN from the MM and SM functionality.
 The description of the architecture assumes that MM and SM are deployed separately and co-locates the SM with the UP entities.
 This split follows on from the desire to provide keys separately for the MM and the protection of the UP that terminates above the RAN and also separate the network access authentication from any secondary authentication (see Key Issue #2.10) which relates to one user bearer.
+Another aim of the proposed architecture is for an authentication run to result in a key being left in the HPLMN.
+This key may be used for either fast re-authentications or providing a key that could be used for user plane security that terminates in the home network when the UE is roaming (which necessitates the use of HSEAF while roaming).

 The entities in the architecture are as follows:

 ARPF